RESOStandards/reso-certification-help/README.md

 # Web API Report
 [BACK TO TOP](#table-of-contents)

-The Web API Core report displays the name of the organization that was tested as well as that of the data provider.
+The Web API Core report displays the name of the organization that was tested and the data provider.

 The report also shows which version of OData the RESO Web API Server was using, the authentication type (OAuth 2 Bearer Token or Client Credentials) and the fields that were used for testing.